APogue/APogue.github.io/_drafts/outline-v3/2025-01-31-Outline-v3-intro.md

 ### CAC

 How might UCLA view the above scenarios with respect to freedom of speech?

-The statement made by CAC in their Instagram post was an opinion and therefor protected by the First Amendment.
+The First Amendment affords vast protections and for the most part people are free to say anything.

+2 way street goes here...

+"While speech protections produce real benefits, we should be honest that these protections entail real costs and consequences.

+Words and expression can do awful things.
+They can insult and mock.
+They can grievously wound.
+They can gossip and betray.
+They can lie.
+They can intimidate and threaten.
+They can fake the news and be weaponized to deceive, manipulate, and sow discord.
+They can become memes that lead kids to bully, tribes to kill, nations to war."

-In the exchange at the council meeting, however, **the CAC Commissioner participated in discrimination based on national origin**.
+As an example, in the exchange at the council meeting, **the CAC Commissioner participated in discrimination based on national origin**.

 Her statement collapsed nationality into ideology, and assumed anyone who is Israeli is inherently supportive of Zionist policies, regardless of their personal beliefs or political positions.
 It ignored any possibility for diversity of thought within Israel, where a wide spectrum of perspectives on issues like the occupation, settlements, and peace with Palestinians may exist.

 Her words **implied that Israelis "deserve to die"** by virtue of being Israeli alone.

-The discrimination becomes clearer when applying UCLA’s two-way street principle.
-Following the commissioner's logic, Americans—including those strongly opposed to settler-colonialism—would also be deserving of harm solely due to their nationality and its historical context.

 If the commissioner discriminated, how might UCLA view her conduct?
 Isn't she allowed to exercise her right to free speech?
 Yes she is.